Almantask/CSharp-From-Zero-To-Hero/README.md

 ### Task
 All transactions within the shops are known: what, when, where and for how much was an item baught.

+Create a command line program that accepts the following arguments,

+`programname "path/to/input" "command" "path/to/output"`.
+The "command" format will be specified in the requirements below.

 You need to generate the following reports:

+1) By time (`time`)
-1) By time: how many items have been bought during every hour of a day (on average),
+    - how many items have been bought during every hour of time of day,
-how much money did every hour total (on average)?
-Get rush hour (most mony earned).
+    - how much money did every hour total (on average),
+    - and get rush hour (most mony earned on average).

-Support getting items sold count and money earned for a selected range of hours as well
+Support getting items sold count and money earned for a selected range of hours as well.

-2) How many items did each city cell and how much did it earn?
-What city (can be parsed from address)
-earned the most/least money and what city sold the most/least items?
+2) What city (can be parsed from address) earned the most/least money and what city sold the most/least items? (`city [-min/-max] [-items/-money]`)

 --- Extra challenge:

-3) Daily money earned for specific shop.
+3) Daily money earned for specific shop. (`daily Shop Name`)

 4) What items were sold in what shop, at what price and when (file, named after shop).
-Can get a specific shop as well.
+Can get a specific shop as well. (`full`)

-The following commands will invoke the following cases:
-1) time (returns stats for full day); time 00:00-23:59 (returns stats between 00:00 and 23:59)
-2) city -money -max (city that earned most money); city -money -min (city that earned the least money); city -items-max (city that sold the most items); city -items -min (city that sold the least items)
-3) daily "KwikiMart" (gets daily money earned by "KwikiMart")
-4) full (get what did each shop sell); full "KwikiMart" (gets all items sold by "KwikiMart").
-Prints all items of one shop first, then next shop items.

-Every command should start with a file which contains input and end with a file that contains output.
-For example: "input/Transactions.csv" time "time.csv"
 Results should be printed to a file in .csv format.

-2), 3) and 4) supports sorting by shop name (or city name) in either ascending or descending order.
+(3) and (4) supports sorting by shop name (or city name) in either ascending or descending order.
 If not sorting is provided, it should sort in ascending order.
 Sorting is just 1 extra arg: -asc (sorts in ascending order by shop name); -desc (sorts in descending order by shop name)

+### Example Command Invocations

+Here's a list of example command invocations to get you started.
+It is not an exhaustive list of required supported commands.

+1) `"path/to/input" "time" "path/to/output"` - Output the report specified in requirement 1.

+2) `"path/to/input" "time 11:00-17:00" "path/to/output"` - Output the report specified in requirement 1, filtered on transactions between the time of day 11:00 - 17:00.

+3) `"path/to/input" "city -money -max" "path/to/output"` - Output the report specified in requirement 2, determining the city where the most money is earned.

 Note: No UI.